 You should also read these:

-Sailing holidays are great for so many different vacations and there are boats suitable for every occasion: family sailing with children (young or old!), girly getaways, mates holidays, honeymoons, relaxing retirement breaks, [...]
+Sailing holidays are great for so many different vacations and there are yachts and catamarans suitable for every occasion.
+From family holidays (young or old!), girly getaways, mates holidays, honeymoons, relaxing retirement [...]

 Why should you book with a smaller firm like The Yacht Break rather than one of the major multinationals such as Sunsail or Moorings?
 Personalized service Small, family-run businesses are largely spread [...]